phys201/nc_AFM/README.md

 ```

 Author: Alyson Spitzig, Houchen Li, Talha Rehman

 Licence: GNU General Public License v3

 This package is meant to analyze the data acquired from non-contact Atomic Force Microscopy (nc-AFM).
 You could use this package to do Bayesian analysis about the parameters of your own nc-AFM measurements.

 This package is mainly based on pymc3.
-We have several built-in models(Lennard-Jones, vdW force with different tip geometry, electrostatic forces etc.) for you to select to
+We have several built-in models(Lennard-Jones, vdW force with different tip geometry, electrostatic forces etc.) for you to select to fitting!

 Its details functions are including :